Healthy Homes Assessment Lochain

 Lochain Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory in all Lochain and New Zealand rental houses where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is required for all Lochain and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records to demonstrate the conformance to all Healthy Homes Standard that apply or will be applicable throughout the tenancy period of an apartment rental.
+• Property managers and landlords must keep records that prove conformance with any Healthy Homes Standard that apply or will apply during the tenancy of their rental properties.

-• Private landlords and property managers must make sure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of any renewal, new or a change in tenancy.
+• Property managers and private landlords have to make sure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of a renewal, new or a change in Tenancy.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must adhere to the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

-• All households let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes that are rented out by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes